xubuvd/guesswhat/README.md

 ![My latest performance for GuessWhat?! game](https://github.com/xubuvd/guesswhat/raw/master/GuessWhat_accuracy_Nov2019.png)

 As shown in the uploaded figure "guesswhat_performance_2019.png", our latest research progress of GuessWhat?! game, it achieves near-perfect accuracy of 83.3% and outperforms all the previous methods.

-This research was ended in Nov.
-2019.
+<b>This research was started in Mar.
+2019 and ended in Nov.
+2019.</b>

-Now i'm doing GuessWhich and VisDial, please feel free to concat me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+<b>Now i'm doing GuessWhich and VisDial</b>, please feel free to concat me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 The experimental code is stilling being refined, coming soon.